rachana-paudel/AWS_Solution_Architect/EC2/README.md

 + A MAC address
 + we can create EMI independently and attach them on ec2 instances
 + We can also make second ec2 instance and move eth1- secondary ENI of previous ec2 instance to this ec2 instance
++ as we can create an instance and attach storage to it likewise we can attach ENI

 ### Lab
 + Lets create 2 instances